Javier Morales

-Javier Morales (born 10 January 1980) is an Argentine former footballer who played as a midfielder.
-He currently serves as an academy coach at Inter Miami CF.
+Javier Morales (born 10 January 1980) is an Argentine professional football coach and former player who is currently assistant manager of Major League Soccer club Inter Miami.

 Career

 Argentina

 From 1998 to 2006, Morales played for four different clubs in the Argentine Primera División, including two stints each with Lanús and Arsenal de Sarandí.
 He spent most of that time with Avellaneda-based Arsenal, playing in 146 matches and scoring 15 goals for the club.
 He spent his last season in Argentina with Instituto before moving to Spain.

 Spain

-Morales spent 2006-07 with UD Vecindario of the Spanish Second Division LIGA BBVA.
+Morales spent the 2006–07 season with Vecindario of the Spanish Segunda División.
 In one lone season with the club, he scored five goals in 23 matches (20 starts).